CodeZombie/TypeRip/README.md

 * Do not use any downloaded fonts for anything other than testing purposes.
 Think of it like a try-before-you-buy system.
 This tool merely saves a copy of what Adobe makes publicly available through their website, but this does not give you the legal right to use the fonts as if you have purchased a license.
 If you want to publish any work using these fonts, you _must_ purchase a license through adobe.

 ### Whats new?
+May 3, 2021:
+* Added the ability to read font collection URLs and download their contents as you would with a font family.
+* Added a "Download All" button to font families and collections, downloading a single zip of all the contents of the font pack.
+* Fonts now download as a ZIP archive.
+* Switched to a more consistent CORS proxy.

 March 22, 2020:
 * Cosmetic fixes
 * Removed all references to "TypeKit", as Adobe has renamed the service to "Adobe Fonts"